 Shift+Insert: Alternative shortcut for Edit|Paste

-Some of the search options on the search toolbar have Alt+letter keyboard shortcuts that are also used by main menu items.
+Some of the search options on the search toolbar have Alt+letter access key shortcuts that are also used by main menu items.
 When the search toolbar or search panel has keyboard focus, the search options take precedence when you use an Alt+letter shortcut.
 Otherwise, the main menu takes precedence.

 While you can use the Character Map to insert any character that you can’t type on your keyboard, you can type many characters with diacritics in EditPad even if they don’t appear on your keyboard.
 First, hold down the Ctrl key and press a punctuation key.
 If your keyboard uses the Shift key to type a particular punctuation character, hold down the Shift key too.
 Release all keys.
 Then type in a letter from A to Z, holding down Shift if you want a capital letter.

 In EditPad Pro, Ctrl+/ is a shortcut for Block|Toggle Comment by default.
 If you want to use Ctrl+/ to type characters with strokes, remove the shortcut from Block|Toggle Comment in the keyboard preferences.